boolfly/coding-bootcamp-intern/december-2024/magentoappproxy/NodeJS_Proxy_Guide.md

 # Quick Guide to Using Your Node.js Proxy Server

 **Purpose**:
 This Node.js proxy server forwards GraphQL requests from your frontend to a Magento backend, handling SSL encryption and bypassing certificate validation for local development with self-signed certificates.
-We created this proxy server to easily access the Magento GraphQL API from an Android Emulator, ensuring secure communication during development.
+We created this proxy server to easily access the Magento GraphQL API from an Android Emulator.

 ## 1. Prerequisites
 - Install **Node.js** and **npm**.